MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Remove-VMHostAssignableDevice.md

 ### -ResourcePoolName

-Specifies the name of the resource pool to which the device is assigned.
+Specifies the name of the resource pool from which to remove an assignable device.

 ```yaml
 Type: String[]